Guide to Pagan Gods

 Although you may be more familiar with this in regards to religions like Christianity, there are some Pagan religions that hold this perception of the divine.

 This is the belief in many Gods, all with different personalities and characteristics.
 This is a belief that you will probably encounter quite a lot in Paganism.
-The ancient Greeks, Romans, Egyptians, Celts and Heathens (to name but a few), held this belief and so you will find it is quite prevalent these days with people who seek to recreate these religions.
+The ancient Greeks, Romans, Egyptians and Celts (to name but a few), held this belief and it’s prevalent these days with people who seek to recreate these religions.
 In this belief, each God is unique and as much their own person as we humans are.
 To some the Gods are higher beings, separate from humanity, while to others even humans can attain Godhood.

 Polytheism covers a very large spectrum of beliefs, but all have one thing in common: the belief in multiple Gods.